VCodecJetPack C++ library

 |---|---|

 | src | Source video frame (see Frame class description).
-To encode video data, the src frame must have NV12 pixel format. |
+Must have NV12 pixel format. |

 | dst | Result video frame (see Frame class description).
-To encode video data, the dst frame must have a compressed pixel format (field fourcc of Frame class): H264 or HEVC. |
+Must have a compressed pixel format (field fourcc of Frame class): H264 or HEVC. |

 setParam method